How to use the MoSCoW method to build an MVP?

 Yet, if the idea was good and there is the market for it, it’s time for the final trial by fire, i.e, preparing an MVP and launching.
 When the actual development starts, it’s the moment to use the MoSCoW method (or at least to use it for the first time in the project).

-It’s essential to point out that the MoSCoW method is only useful when the deadline is fixed.
+It’s essential to point out that the MoSCoW prioritization technique is only useful when the deadline is fixed.
 But why prioritize when there is no deadline?
 In such cases, you just code everything, and the project is ready when it’s ready.
 Having said that, we can’t imagine proposing something like this to the client.
 You wouldn’t even bother to stay till the end of the meeting, would you?

 No priorities – no good